Take control of your heating with a smart control

 We answer your questions on smart controls below.
 If you don't see an answer to your question below, please get in touch.

 A wireless thermostat is a digital device that can tell you the temperature of its surroundings.
-It does this using electronic sensors and can communicate with the boiler to provide the ideal room temperature for yourself.
+It does this using electronic sensors and can communicate with your new boiler installation to provide the ideal room temperature for yourself.
 The thermostats can keep the room within less than one degree of the preset temperature.

 A smart thermostat will work without WiFi.
 But, the functionality will be limited to basic heating and cooling control.
-So, it may be in your best interest to establish a secure, reliable Internet connection for your smart thermostat.
+So, during your new boiler installation it may be in your best interest to establish a secure, reliable Internet connection for your smart thermostat.

 A smart thermostat can learn and make decisions for you.
 A smart thermostat, just like a Wi-Fi thermostat, can be controlled by a connected device, such as your cell phone, via an app.
 Wi-Fi thermostats, however, don't have the ability to learn from your usage.